 There was also excitement over a Walleye Aquaculture Workshop, hosted by Waubetek and held in Sudbury in March, which focused on establishing a cage-culture industry for walleye, which is garnering increasing interest from producers (aquaculture operations typically produce rainbow trout).

-“Traditionally, in the past, there hasn’t been a great deal of development of the food fish, because there are some real difficulties in raising walleye to the point where they’re suitable for market,”
+“Traditionally, in the past, there hasn’t been a great deal of development of the food fish, because there are some real difficulties in raising walleye to the point where they’re suitable for market,” Gordon said.

 Walleye are cannibalistic, and tend to feed on each other before they grow to the right size for food consumption, he noted.
 Producers have also had trouble getting walleye to consume manufactured feeds.